wolfpld/tracy/README.md

 # Tracy Profiler

 Tracy is a real time, nanosecond resolution frame profiler that can be used for remote or embedded telemetry of your application.
 It can profile both CPU (C++, Lua) and GPU (OpenGL).
+It also can display locks held by threads and their interactions with each other.

 ![](doc/profiler.png)